KTH/kursinfo-admin-web/README.md

 ### API:s

-Application is fetching data from _KOPPS-API_ for:
+Application is fetching data from KOPPS-API for:

 - Course title
 - Introduction text from Kopps

-Application is fetching data from _kursinfo-api_ to show:
+Application is fetching data from kursinfo-api to show:

 - Introduction text if it has been edited before and exists in kursinfo-api

-#### Use cache for kopps API and for kursinfo-web
+#### Use Cache for Kopps API and for kursinfo-web

-_REDIS_URI_ used is to cache a response from kopps api because it is used as a start page for other microservices and will be used intensively by user while going from one sesrvice to another.
+REDIS_URI used is to cache a response from kopps api because it is used as a start page for other microservices and will be used intensively by user while going from one sesrvice to another.

 ### Related projects